K.S. Endeavor Explosion Off Nigerian Coast

 There Is a Solution for American Oil Rig Workers

 For American workers injured while working offshore, there are options to help you through your accident.
 At Arnold & Itkin LLP, we have experienced, aggressive attorneys who are advocates for maritime workers' rights.
 If you or someone you know was injured or lost their lives on an oil platform at sea, now is the time to talk to an oil rig explosion attorney about your options.
 We are not afraid to go up against the largest oil companies in the world to seek the fair compensation you deserve.
-Contact an oil rig explosion lawyer at our firm today.
+Call (888) 493-1629 to request a free consultation with our law firm.